 Botanical Name of Lady’s Mantle: Alchemilla vulgaris and Alchemilla mollis

-The family name Alchemilla stems from the word “alchemy”, and refers to the believe in medieval times that water droplets forming on the lady’s mantle leaves could turn base metals to gold.
+The family name Alchemilla stems from the word “alchemy”, and refers to the belief in medieval times that water droplets forming on the lady’s mantle leaves could turn base metals to gold.

-Alchemists believed that these drops had a mysterious and magical powers that in addition in transforming common metals into gold could also be used in regaining youth.
+Alchemists believed that these drops had a mysterious and magical power that in addition to transforming common metals into gold could also be used in regaining youth.

 Other Common Names: Dew-cup, our lady’s mantle, lion’s foot, bear’s foot, nine hooks, Frauenmantel (German), maríustakkur (Icelandic), almindelig løvefod (Danish), pied de leonis (French).

 Habitat: Alchemilla vulgaris is widespread in Britain and Ireland but can also be found throughout mainland Europe.

 The plant can be found on roadsides, grasslands (usually unfertilized), banks and mountain slopes.

 Alchemilla mollis, which is also known by the common English name “lady’s mantle”, is very similar but a little larger.
 Alchemilla mollis is a popular garden plant.

 Description: Lady’s mantle is perennial herbaceous plant belonging to the rose family (Rosaceae).
 The plant has an erect stem and kidney-shaped lower leaves attached on slender stalks.

 The upper leaves are similar in shape.
 All parts of the plant are covered with soft hairs.